 Why should I pick a large car insurance company?

-With more premiums written and a greater surplus, a large insurance company is often more financially stable than a smaller, regional carrier that is more limited in its scope.
-While some national carriers may have higher rates than regional insurers, they typically offer more discounts and savings programs that policyholders can use to lower their costs.
+With more premiums written, a large insurance company is often more financially stable than a smaller, regional carrier that is more limited in its scope.
+While some national carriers may have higher rates than regional insurers, they may also be able to offer more discounts and savings programs that policyholders can use to lower their costs.

 Large auto insurance companies also tend to offer extended customer service hours, sometimes even offering 24/7 instant support by phone and chat.
-Smaller companies typically do not have the resources to maintain these extended levels of customer support.
+Smaller car insurance companies may not have the resources to maintain these extended levels of customer support.

-When it comes to whether a large insurance company or small company is better, it all depends on you and what you want in an auto insurer.
+When it comes to whether a large insurance company or small company is better, it depends on your needs and what you want in an auto insurer.